ibmresilient/resilient-reference/TECHX2023/Lab Guides/Part I: Building Custom Integrations With the App Host/README.md

 * Give the API Key the name "Local Integration Server" and give it all permissions.
 Click Create.
     ![int_api_key](./screenshots/8.png)
 * IMPORTANT: Before clicking away from the screen that displays the credentials, copy them to your clipboard.
 (If you accidentally navigate away from this screen that's ok.
 You can click into the key and simply regenerate the credentials.)
 * Switch back to VS Code.
 Here we'll fill in the required values for our `app.config` file, including the copied API Key info, the Organization (in this case `Test Org`) and the host information.
+NOTE: **the host is `10.42.0.1`, not `10.0.0.1` as is in the picture**.
+The organization name may also have changed from the screenshot, be sure to confirm that against the value in the SOAR UI.
     ![app_config_basics](./screenshots/9.png)
     Scroll down to find the `cafile` setting and set to `False`:
     ![ca_file_false](./screenshots/10.png)